Photographing Cards Like a Pro (Raw & Slab)

 • Fill roughly 85–92% of the frame and keep margins consistent.

-• Capture multiple angles: front, back, corners, edges, serial, and defects.
+• Capture multiple angles: front, back, corners, edges, serial, and defects — keep the serial sharp enough to verify against parallel and print-run checklists.

 Color & Exposure